What curriculum do you offer, and what are its strengths?

 Our EAL team provides individualised support for students to assist them to fast-track into full participation in the classroom.
 Additionally, all of our teachers are trained to assist students to continually improve their English through immersion in the classroom, using a range of techniques to assist students to quickly develop their skills.
 Our bilingual Teacher Assistants provide additional support for native Mandarin-speaking students.

-We have strong relationships with, and host on campus, the Dutch School and the Italian School which provide after-school language programmes for students to continue their native language studies.
+We have strong relationships with, and host on campus, the Dutch School which provides after-school language programmes for students to continue their native language studies.
 Students for whom Spanish and German are their native languages may also participate in afterschool native language programmes.

 Our programme of Co-Curricular Activities also provides a range of activities for non-native English speaking students and their parents.
 (See below)